 You’ll be staring at your character for a long time.
 So, consider your character’s appearance as a key factor as it may entice you to play more.
 All races have benefits but they’re minor compared to other aspects.
 There is no wrong race.
 See Video to learn more about race options.

 Engineering for: Goblin Sapper Charge, Masterwork Target Dummy, Force Reactive Disk, etc...
-Blacksmithing for Sulfuras, Hand of Ragnaros, disregard if Phase 5 (see weapon path), and go a high gold generating profession on your realm.
+As a second profession, go a high gold generating profession on your realm.
 Gold helps buy potions, ex: Flask of the Titans among other consumables.

 We can increase threat in many ways, notably: Earth Shock, Stormstrike, Rockbiter Weapon & Lightning Shield.
 Install a threat tracking addon, ex: ThreatClassic2.
-Consumable items deal threat, ex: Major Rejuvenation Potion based on half of the Health & Mana gained.
+Consumable items deal threat, ex: Major Rejuvenation Potion based on half of the Health & Mana gained. (see Threat List).
 Damage items, ex: Goblin Sapper Charge deals threat equal to the damage so do reflective Buffs, ex: Thorns.
-Lastly, certain items ex: Gift of Arthas deal threat each time their Debuff is triggered (see Threat List).
+Lastly, certain items ex: Gift of Arthas deal threat each time their Debuff is triggered.

 Totems can't deal threat for you.
 Common totems: Grace of Air Totem, Stoneskin Totem & Healing Stream Totem.
 AoE Tanking: Stoneclaw Totem followed by Fire Nova Totem.
 To learn more about totems, see the Video.